Tofayel-stack/dummy-instagram-client/README.md

 This project is a dummy Instagram home page created using React.
 It allows users to view a listing of posts, add new posts, and interact with each post by commenting, sharing, and saving.

-### In side nav only HOME , REELS , CREATE , LOGIN , LOGOUT , PROFILE ,  route will woking . rest of the will be active in next update.
+### In side nav only HOME , REELS , CREATE , LOGIN , LOGOUT , PROFILE ,  routes will woking . rest of the routes will be active in next update.

 ## Features